Pikatchu99/yemalin-modeste-agbangla/README.md

 ![](https://user-images.githubusercontent.com/72025145/197925091-d062422b-9904-43e9-8645-eb2a245c2def.gif)

-🔭 _I'm currently a third year student of computer science and a freelancer;_
+🔭 _I am currently a full stack web developer looking for new opportunities;_

-👨🏿‍💻 _I do my best to become a great backend dev;_
+👨🏿‍💻 _I do my best to become a great full stack web dev;_

 🕺🏿 _I would like to discuss new projects that I can work on;_